-Sharma et al (Sharma et al. 2003) studied the formation of AAA in WT, IL- $23^{-/-}$ or IL- $17^{-/-}$ mice using a PPE-perfusion model and abdominal aortic diameter was assessed on days 3, 7 and 14 following perfusion.
-Aortic diameter and cytokine production was significantly increased in PPE-perfused IL- $17^{-/-}$ and IL- $23^{-/-}$ mice compared to WT mice on day 14.
-Cellular infiltration was significantly decreased in

-PPE-perfused IL- $17^{-/-}$ mice compared to WT mice on day 14.
+Sharma et al. (2003) studied the formation of AAA in WT, IL-23^{-/-} or IL-17^{-/-} mice using a PPE-perfusion model and abdominal aortic diameter was assessed on days 3, 7 and 14 following perfusion.
+Aortic diameter and cytokine production was significantly increased in PPE-perfused IL-17^{-/-} and IL-23^{-/-} mice compared to WT mice on day 14.
+Cellular infiltration was significantly decreased in PPE-perfused IL-17^{-/-} mice compared to WT mice on day 14.

-Laser et al (Laser et al. 2012) studied MMP-9 and MMP-2 activity, macrophage count and aortic diameter in C57BL/6 and B6129 mice of both genders, after PPE periaortic infusion.
+Laser et al. (2012) studied MMP-9 and MMP-2 activity, macrophage count and aortic diameter in C57BL/6 and B6129 mice of both genders, after PPE periaortic infusion.
 Aortic diameter in C57BL/6 and B6129 PPE treated male mice was larger compared to controls (p=0.0028 and p<0.0001, respectively).
 Similar changes of the aortic diameter were recorded in PPE treated female mice compared to controls (p<0.0001 and p=0.0458, respectively).
 The increase in macrophage count was statistically significant for all groups when compared to controls.
 MMP-9 and MMP-2 activity was increased in all groups for both genders.
-Female gender seemed to have lower concentrations of proinflammatory mediators that may play a role in the development of AAA, lower concentration of MMP-13 and higher concentration of collagen I and III in the post-infusion aortic wall (Laser et al. 2012; Laser et al. 2014).
+Female gender seemed to have lower concentrations of proinflammatory mediators that may play a role in the development of AAA, lower concentration of MMP-13 and higher concentration of collagen I and III in the post-infusion aortic wall (Laser et al. 2012, Laser et al. 2014).

-In 2010, Schultz et al (Schultz et al. 2010) studied the effect of a single-dose intra-operative PPE infusion on an aortic segment of thrombin-activatable procarboxypeptidase B (pCPB-/-) deficient mice.
+Schultz et al. (2010) studied the effect of a single-dose intra-operative PPE infusion on an aortic segment of thrombin-activatable procarboxypeptidase B (pCPB^{-/-}) deficient mice.
 Mice were euthanized on day 3, 7 and 14.
-The authors report that pCPB-/- mice presented a higher mortality rate from AAA rupture when their aortas were infused with standard PPE doses, when compared to WT mice.
-The latter presented smaller AAA than the pCPB-/- mice when the PPE concentration was lower than the usual.
+The authors report that pCPB^{-/-} mice presented a higher mortality rate from AAA rupture when their aortas were infused with standard PPE doses, when compared to WT mice.
+The latter presented smaller AAA than the pCPB^{-/-} mice when the PPE concentration was lower than the usual.
 The authors conclude that CPB has a broad anti-inflammatory role in vivo and that enhanced AAA formation in the PPE model is the result of increased plasmin generation.

-A slightly different approach was used by Tanaka et al (Tanaka et al. 2009) in their 2009 study on aortic dilation and aortic wall thickness.
+A slightly different approach was used by Tanaka et al. (2009) in their study on aortic dilation and aortic wall thickness.
 The authors simultaneously infused a section of rat infrarenal aorta with PPE while extraluminally applying a solution of sodium chloride.
 Rats in the control groups received either intraluminal or extraluminal infusion.
-At 4 weeks, success rate in the formation of an AAA was significantly higher in the simultaneous-infusion group (92.7%), when compared to both the PPE-only infusion (25%) or the extraluminal sodium-chloride-only infusion groups (0%).
+At 4 weeks, success rate in the formation of an AAA was significantly higher in the simultaneous-infusion group (92.7 %), when compared to both the PPE-only infusion (25 %) and the extraluminal sodium-chloride-only infusion groups (0 %).

-In 2004, Eskandari et al (Eskandari et al. 2005) studied the effect of intraluminal aortic PPE infusion in mice lacking the protective effect of TIMP.
+In 2004, Eskandari et al. (2005) studied the effect of intraluminal aortic PPE infusion in mice lacking the protective effect of TIMP.
 Control group received a saline infusion for the same period of time and at the same pressure as the study group.
-On the $14^{th}$ POD, TIMP-/- mice showed significant dilation of the aorta compared to the saline-infused TIMP-/- mice as well as to PPE-infused TIMP+/+ mice (p<0.001 and p=0.001 respectively).
+On the 14^{th} POD, TIMP^{-/-} mice showed significant dilation of the aorta compared to the saline-infused TIMP^{-/-} mice as well as to PPE-infused TIMP^{+/+} mice (p<0.001 and p=0.001, respectively).
 From this study it becomes evident that TIMP has a protective role in the development of aneurysms.

-Calcium Chloride (CaCl2) Model
+Calcium chloride (CaCl2) model